robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 sequence.
 The problem is that sequence might not have any items, in which case it would not make sense for the operation to return any value.
 In JavaScript, if you use `sequence[0]` you're always going to get `undefined` if the item doesn't exist.
-The problem is that the list *can also contain `undefined`*.

-Furthermore, I want to combine the results of this operation from two different sequences, and some of these sequences might have no elements.
-A naïve approach would be to just extract the first element and use the concatenation operator:
+Furthermore, I want to combine the results of this applying operation to two different sequences, and some of these sequences might have no elements.
+A naive approach would be to just extract the first element and use the concatenation operator:

 {% highlight js %}
-// Array(a) -> undefined | a
+// Array(a) -> a | undefined
 function first(sequence) {
   return sequence[0]
 }